 Lithium in the negative electrode

 Isn’t lithium supposed to have pride of place in this story?
 Well, this is where lithium enters the narrative – as the negative electrode on Stanley Whittingham’s innovative battery.
 Lithium was not a random choice; in a battery, electrons should flow from the negative electrode – the anode – to the positive one – the cathode.
-Therefore, the anode should contain a material that easily gives up its electrons and, of all the elements, lithium is the one that most willingly releases electrons.
+The anode should therefore contain a material that easily gives up its electrons, and lithium is one of the elements that most willingly releases an electron.

 The result was a rechargeable lithium battery that worked at room temperature and – literally – had great potential.
 Stanley Whittingham travelled to Exxon’s headquarters in New York to talk about the project.
 The meeting lasted about fifteen minutes, with the management group subsequently making a rapid decision: they would develop a commercially viable battery using Whittingham’s discovery.

 The battery explodes and the oil price falls

 Unfortunately, the group that was to start producing the battery suffered some setbacks.
 As the new lithium battery was repeatedly charged, thin whiskers of lithium grew from the lithium electrode.
 When they reached the other electrode, the battery short-circuited which could lead to an explosion.
 The fire brigade had to put out a number of fires and finally threatened to make the laboratory pay for the special chemicals used to extinguish lithium fires.